tlamlert/Surviving-the-Hot-100/data_deliverable/reports/tech_report/README.md

 ### How many data points are there total?
 How many are there in each group you care about (e.g. if you are dividing your data into positive/negative examples, are they split evenly)?
 Do you think this is enough data to perform your analysis later on?

+Though we have not finished scraping all the songs from Wikipedia, we can see there will be at least a couple thousand data points, each representing an individual song between the years 2014 and 2021.
+There are about 70 songs per page, 15 pages per year and we are looking at years 2014-2021.
+Hence there will be approximately 8400 data points in total.
+Since we’re dividing it up by years, there should be about 1050 data points per year.
+The data we get from Billboard should be a subset of these 8400 data points.
+We believe that this is a sufficient amount of data for us to do both hypothesis testing and machine learning.

 ### Are there missing values?
 Do these occur in fields that are important for your project's goals?